Zimbabwe: Biodiversity

-Environmental issues

 Large parts of Zimbabwe were once covered by forests with abundant wildlife.
 Deforestation and poaching has reduced the amount of wildlife.
 Woodland degradation and deforestation caused by population growth, urban expansion and use for fuel are major concerns and have led to erosion which diminishes the amount of fertile soil.
 Local farmers have been criticised by environmentalists for burning off vegetation to heat their tobacco barns.
-The country had a 2019 Forest Landscape Integrity Index mean score of 6.31/10, ranking it 81st globally out of 172 countries.

-Government
+Government and politics

 Zimbabwe is a republic with a presidential system of government.
 The semi-presidential system was abolished with the adoption of a new constitution after a referendum in 2013.
 Under the constitutional changes in 2005, an upper chamber, the Senate, was reinstated.
 The House of Assembly is the lower chamber of Parliament.

-In 1987 Mugabe revised the constitution, abolishing the ceremonial presidency and the prime ministerial posts to form an executive president—a presidential system.
-His ZANU-PF party has won every election since independence—in the 1990 election the second-placed party, Edgar Tekere's Zimbabwe Unity Movement (ZUM), obtained 20% of the vote.
+In 1987, Mugabe revised the constitution, abolishing the ceremonial presidency and the prime ministerial posts to form an executive president—a presidential system.
+His ZANU-PF party has won every election since independence—in the 1990 election, the second-placed party, Edgar Tekere's Zimbabwe Unity Movement (ZUM), obtained 20% of the vote.